t0m45DEV/Trace-Engine/README.md

 make
 ```

 The Makefile includes other modes, like `make export` to give away a final executable, and `make test` to run the auto tests.
+The rule `make help` gives the entire list and a little info about the project.

 ## Usage